 Nov 19, 2020 by Qatar Foundation

-Afdhal said: “This year’s summit has powerfully demonstrated that as well as COVID-19, there are many other pressing issues that continue to urgently require our focus and expertise and that collaboration is the key to solving global healthcare issues.
+In her closing remarks, Sultana Afdhal added: “This summit has powerfully demonstrated that there are many other pressing issues, including climate change, that continue to urgently require our focus and expertise and that collaboration is the key to solving many global healthcare issues.
 Although WISH 2020 is now concluding, our work to highlight and engage health does not.”

 Out of Stock